Razer Blade Pro 17 features 300Hz screen and 8-core Intel processor

 The processor is capable of running 16 threads and clock speeds up to 5.1GHZ with Intel Turbo Boost and it has a large 16MB cache.
 The new RTX Super GPU line features up to 8GB of high-bandwidth GDDR6 memory and more ray-tracing cores for up to a 25% increase in performance over the original RTX GPUs and improved real-time ray tracing performance.
 That delivers better lighting and shadows in games.

-The Blade Pro 17 features a unique vapor chamber cooler for active cooling, paired with an adjacent dual-fan system for additional passive cooling.
+The Blade Pro 17 features a vapor chamber cooler for active cooling, paired with an adjacent dual-fan system for additional passive cooling.
 This reduces both ambient noise and heat.

 The Blade Pro 17 has a UHS-III SD card reader, USB-C Thunderbolt 3 port, HDMI 2.0B port, 2.5Gb Ethernet port, and Wi-Fi 6.
 Additionally, the USB-C ports now support charging with a 20V USB-C charger, for emergency situations.
 Lining the top of the display is an integrated HD webcam allowing streamers to mix up their environment.
 The camera also features an IR sensor for easy access via Windows Hello.